Bane, Nigeria

 Bane is a town in Ogoni territory of Rivers State, Nigeria.
 Located within the Ken-Khana kingdom, Bane was the birthplace of chief Jim Wiwa and forms the immediate eastern coastal boundaries between Rivers State and Akwa Ibom State.
 The main boundary that demarcates these two States is the Imo River on whose coastlines the town is conspicuously located.
 Bane's immediate neighbours on the other side of the Imo River are the Opobo and the Nkoro (Rivers State) and the Anaang (Akwa Ibom State).

 Geography

-Bane covers an area of approximately 10 square kilometres.
-Its topographical layout stands at about 100 meters above sea level.
+Bane covers an area of approximately 10 km2.
+Its topographical layout stands at about 100 m above sea level.
 According to the Ordnance Survey Map of Rivers State (1980), Bane is positioned approximately on Latitude 4° 14 North and Longitude 3° 4 East.
 Bounded on the north are Eweh and Kwawa; Bere and Duburo on the east; and Buan and Kono to the west with the southern peripheries covered by the Imo River.
 By the 1973 National population census figures, the population of nine villages of Bane, excluding Kenwigbara, stood at about 8,500; one of the highest in the district.